srl-labs/containerlab/docs/install.md

 ## Apple macOS

-Running containerlab on macOS is possible both on ARM (M1/M2) and Intel chipsets with certain limitations and caveats rooted in different architectures and underlying OS.
+Running containerlab on macOS is possible both on ARM (M1/M2/M3/etc) and Intel chipsets.
+For a long time, we had many caveats around M-chipsets on Macs, but with the introduction of ARM64-native NOSes like Nokia SR Linux and Arista cEOS, powered by Rosetta emulation for x86_64-based NOSes, it is now possible to run containerlab on ARM-based Macs.

+Since we wanted to share our experience with running containerlab on macOS in details, we have created a separate - [Containerlab on macOS](macos.md) - guide.

 ### ARM